WangZhiYao/MedSchedule/README.md

 Jetpack Compose, strictly following the MVI (Model-View-Intent) architecture pattern to ensure high-quality, maintainable, and scalable code.

+> [!NOTE]
-> **Note:** This application is currently under active development, and some features may not be
+> This application is currently under active development, and some features may not be fully
-> fully implemented.
+> implemented.

 ## Features